 The pattern of phenotypic expression of a single genotype across a range of environments is known as a reaction norm.
 Reaction norms make two important points about GxE explicit: first, that the phenotype expressed by a given genotype depends on the environmental context, and second, that the phenotypic effect in a given environment depends on the genotype in question (Gomulkiewicz & Kirkpatrick, 1992).
 The reaction norm of a particular genotype and its underlying genetic architecture are heritable properties of the genome and can evolve.
 Alleles of a gene that affect a reaction norm can do so, and thus exhibit GxE, in multiple ways (Des Marais et al., 2013).
-For continuous phenotypes like elemental abundances, which have a given mean and standard deviation in two environments for a reference allele, the alternate allele of that gene can affect the magnitude, or the sign of the phenotypic effect in one environment relative to the second.
+For continuous phenotypes like elemental abundances, which have a given mean and standard deviation in two environments for a reference allele, the alternate allele of that gene can affect the magnitude or the sign of the phenotypic effect in one environment relative to the second.
 Differential sensitivity occurs when the magnitude of the phenotypic effect of an allele depends on the environment.
 Conditional neutrality is the most extreme case of differential sensitivity, which occurs when an allele affects the magnitude of the phenotype in one environment and not in another.
 Antagonistic pleiotropy occurs when the sign of the phenotypic effect of an allele depends on the environment.
-Studies of several biological systems in their local environments have found that local adaptation is more often caused by conditional neutrality than antagonistic pleiotropy at the level of the QTL (Des Marais et al., 2013; Wadgymar et al., 2017).
+Studies of several biological systems in their natural environments have found that local adaptation is more often caused by conditional neutrality than antagonistic pleiotropy at the level of the QTL (Des Marais et al., 2013; Wadgymar et al., 2017).
 When conditionally neutral or differentially sensitive alleles have been identified for ionomic traits, transcription factors and transporters involving essential elements are often found (Mickelbart et al., 2015).

 Identifying molecular mechanisms causing GxE in the plant ionome has been difficult.
 GxE could not be examined in the many previous studies that identified ionomic QTL in a single environment (Loudet et al., 2007; Norton et al., 2010; Baxter et al., 2014; Zhang et al., 2014; Gu et al., 2015).
 These studies have largely focused on charactering the elemental accumulation of various plant tissues or species, and have led to valuable knowledge on the genetic control of element accumulation in plants.
 However, they offered limited insights into how the ionome interacts with environment.
 More recently, studies have begun to identify GxE and QTL-by-environment interactions (QTLxE) for the plant ionome (Phuke et al., 2017; Veley et al., 2017; Ziegler et al., 2017; Fikas et al., 2019).
 Thus far, these studies have been limited to biparental crosses or diversity panels with limited numbers of genotypes, particularly in the short-lived, inbred crop species such as rice and maize.
 Studies of GxE in the ionome in outbred, perennial systems may reflect different patterns of GxE, as these plants must cope with heterogenous environments, including non-optimal abundances of essential and non-essential elements, over their longer lifespans.